Jmmxp/CMPUT404-assignment-webserver/README.md

 Collaboration
 =============================

 I discussed how to approach the assignment and any issues I ran into together with Vinny Luu.
-I helped Hongfang Xu by discussing how to pass one of the tests that was failing for him.
+I helped Hongfang Xu by discussing how to pass one of the tests that was failing for him, and helping him diagnose some other bugs (GitHub, VM related etc.)
+I helped Justin Tan diagnose a request header issue he was running into.

 Sources
 =============================